Navigating Your Job Search

 Marketing Yourself in a Competitive Job Market

-Keep in mind that you are competing with other talented NYCDOE teachers, such as yourself, in your license area.
+Keep in mind that you are competing with other talented NYCDOE teachers in your license area.
 It's a competitive landscape, even internally, and you owe it to yourself to market yourself towards principals' and schools' needs.

 We also strongly encourage you to review current philosophies and advances in pedagogy.
 This will increase your confidence when meeting with principals and other hiring reps.
-Regardless of how many years of teaching experience in the classroom, we strongly recommend you utilize the Teacher Development Toolkit for self-assessments and self-paced tutorials.
+Regardless of how experienced you are as a teacher, we strongly recommend you utilize the Teacher Development Toolkit for self-assessments and self-paced tutorials.
 It is a great way to confirm your marketability during your job search while continuously self-evaluating content knowledge in your specialty.
-This is best practice in any industry, whether conducting an internal or external job search.
+This is a best practice in any industry, whether conducting an internal or external job search.

 One of the best ways to make yourself competitive is to participate in an online professional development workshop.
 THSC's professional development and efforts are in line with the "Professional Learning Standards."